Imran53/VideoFlex/README.md

 4. Update the necessary Firebase and ExoPlayer dependencies in the `build.gradle` file.
 5. Run the app on an Android device or emulator.

-Make sure to replace `[repository URL]` with the actual URL of your GitHub repository.

 ## Dependencies